 P

-page numbers – Follow AP guidelines, but note there is one exception to those: It's a Page One story.
+page numbers –Follow AP guidelines but note one exception: It’s a Page One story.

 PCS (permanent change of station) – Acceptable on first reference when writing for service members, families, service providers and leaders.
 Also acceptable in verb form, such as PCSed and PCSing.
 If writing for an audience not as likely to be familiar with the term, for example the broad audience of the Friends & Family Connection eNewsletter, spell it out on first reference and use the acronym sparingly on subsequent references.

-podcasts – Capitalize podcast when it is part of the title of a podcast, such as Military OneSource Podcast or the Office of Special Needs EFMP Podcast series.
-Lowercase podcast when used in a general context.
+podcasts – Capitalize “podcast” when it is part of the title of a podcast, such as Military OneSource Podcast or the Office of Special Needs EFMP Podcast series.
+Lowercase when used in a general context.

 post-traumatic stress disorder – Always lowercase and hyphenate except if written differently as part of a proper name.
 For example: National Center for Posttraumatic Stress Disorder.